Lake Naivasha and Hells Gate National Park are one of the best places in Kenya to have an adventure.

 Information for Lake Naivasha and Hells Gate in Kenya

 Most places will be able to rent you a bike for the day.

-For tourists in Kenya the Hells Gate park price is $26 for adults and $17 for children.
+For tourists in Kenya the Hells Gate National Park price is $26 for adults and $17 for children.
 It’s definitely worth it.